chenzhaiyu/points2poly/README.md

 ### Custom dataset

-#### Reconstruction from your point clouds
+#### Reconstruction from your own point clouds

-Convert your point clouds into NumPy binary format (`.npy`).
+* Convert point clouds into NumPy binary format (`.npy`).
 Place your point cloud files (e.g., `.ply`, `.obj`, `.stl` and `.off`) under `./datasets/{dataset_name}/00_base_pc` then run [`points2surf/make_pc_dataset.py`](https://github.com/ErlerPhilipp/points2surf/blob/master/make_pc_dataset.py), or manually do the conversion.

-Extract planar primitives from your (normalised) point clouds with [Mapple](https://3d.bk.tudelft.nl/liangliang/software.html).
+* Extract planar primitives from point clouds with [Mapple](https://3d.bk.tudelft.nl/liangliang/software.html).
 You can either build Mapple as an application from [Easy3D](https://github.com/LiangliangNan/Easy3D), or directly download one of the [executables](https://github.com/LiangliangNan/Easy3D/releases/tag/v2.4.7).
-In Mapple, you can use `Point Cloud` - `RANSAC primitive extraction` to extract planar primitives, and then use `Point Cloud` - `Save` to save the extraction results (`.vg`) into `./datasets/{dataset_name}/06_vertex_group`.
+In Mapple, use `Point Cloud` - `RANSAC primitive extraction` to extract planar primitives, and then save the results (`.vg` or `.bvg`) into `./datasets/{dataset_name}/06_vertex_group`.

-Then you should be able to reconstruct your point clouds the same way you did with the demo data.
+* Then you should be able to reconstruct your point clouds the same way you did with the demo data.
 Notice that, however, you might need to retrain a model that conforms to your data's characteristics.

 #### Make your training data

-Prepare (building) meshes and place them under `datasets/{dataset_name}` that mimic the structure of the provided data.
-Refer to this [instruction](https://github.com/ErlerPhilipp/points2surf#make-your-own-datasets) for creating points2surf-compatible training data through [BlenSor](https://www.blensor.org/) simulation.
+Prepare meshes and place them under `datasets/{dataset_name}` that mimic the structure of the provided data.
+Refer to this [instruction](https://github.com/ErlerPhilipp/points2surf#make-your-own-datasets) for creating training data through [BlenSor](https://www.blensor.org/) simulation.

 ## TODOs